Smuggs Ice Bash

 • $20 entry fee, includes 1 raffle ticket

-• Bring cash for additional Raffle Tickets, raffle proceeds benefit CRAG-VT
+• Bring cash for additional raffle tickets, portion of proceeds benefit CRAG-VT

 • Beverages provided by our gracious sponsors